 MR and VR are very similar but in this case, we see physical reality as a self-contained world.
 Image: xrtoday.com

-Therefore, MR can bring significant changes in the dominant trends ofa variety of industries, including manufacturing, design, construction, medicine, education, and research.
+Therefore, MR can bring significant changes in the dominant trends of a variety of industries, including manufacturing, design, construction, medicine, education, and research.

 Virtual Reality (VR)